hekuwatada/dataform-assertions-example/README.md

 ### How this Dataform project was created
 1. Set BQ_GCP_PROJECT_ID environment variable to your GCP project ID
-2. Run `dataform init` in the container
+2. Run `dataform init dataform` in the container
 ```
 make dev/create-project
 ```